wahib453/stock-analysis2/README.md

    1. Expensive
    2. consumes time
-2. The main advantage of refactoring code is to reduce the elapse time and increase the efficiency of the code.
-As can be seeing from the above table, it took the code less time to output the same result as the original code.
-This point out an important point that a code can be written in more than one way.
+2. How do these pros and cons apply to refactoring the original VBA? one advantage of refactoring a code as mention above is that it  reduces the complexity of the code.
+Refactoring the original vba code makes it easier to understand.
+Hence making the code run faster.
+On the other hand, refactoring can be time consuming.
+For example, deciding on what goes into a nested loop or outside.